-The lynx is a medium-sized cat characterized by its long ear tufts and short (bobbed) tail with a black tip.
-It has unusually large paws that act as snow shoes in very deep snow and its thick fur and long legs, and its hind legs are longer than its front legs, giving lynx a stooped appearance.
+The Canada lynx (Lynx canadensis) is a medium-sized cat characterized by its long ear tufts, flared facial ruff, and short, bobbed tail with a completely black tip.
+It has unusually large paws that act like snowshoes in very deep snow, thick fur and long legs, and its hind legs are longer than its front legs, giving lynx a stooped appearance.

 Did You Know?